Generative Adversarial Networks via a Composite Annealing of Noise and Diffusion: Experimental results

-We empirically demonstrate the expected stabilization effect of the noisy scale-space for GAN optimization.
 In the preliminary experiment, we compare our NSS-GAN with potential competitors: DCGAN (GAN) as the baseline, GAN using the scale-space (SS-GAN), DCGAN using the noise-space (NS-GAN) where SS-GAN, NS-GAN, and NSS-GAN share the same architecture and the annealing function of $t$ except for the filtering function $\Phi$.
-Moreover, we involve GAN with the gradient regularization~\cite{Mescheder2018which} (GAN-gr), LSGAN~\cite{mao2017LSGAN}, WGAN-gp~\cite{Sailmans16improved}, and Dragan~\cite{kodali2017convergence} as the state-of-the-arts in the final experiment.
+Moreover, we employ GAN with the gradient regularization~\cite{Mescheder2018which} (GAN-gr), LSGAN~\cite{mao2017LSGAN}, WGAN-gp~\cite{Sailmans16improved}, and Dragan~\cite{kodali2017convergence} as the state-of-the-arts in the second experiment.

-{\bf Data-sets:} We use four of the major data-sets: CelebA~\cite{liu2015faceattributes}, LSUN-Church, LSUN-Conference~\cite{yu15lsun}, and Oxford-Flowers~\cite{Nilsback08flowers} as the image generation tasks of faces, outdoor scenes, indoor scenes, and plants, respectively.
+We use four of the major datasets: CelebA~\cite{liu2015faceattributes}, LSUN-Church, LSUN-Conference~\cite{yu15lsun}, and Oxford-Flowers~\cite{Nilsback08flowers} as the image generation tasks of faces, outdoor scenes, indoor scenes, and plants, respectively.
 CelebA consists of about 200K of celebrity face images.
 LSUN-Church and LSUN-Conference have about 126K images of outdoor scene of churches, and about 224K images of indoor scene of conferences, respectively.
 Oxford-Flowers has about 8K images of flowers.
-The images are resized to $64\times64$ pixels to meet the public implementation of DCGAN.
+The images are resized to $64\times64$ pixels to meet the architecture of DCGAN.

-{\bf Loss and hyper-parameters:} We use the non-saturating loss that is known to be superior to the Wasserstein loss and others~\cite{Mescheder2018which}, and employ Adam~\cite{kingma2014adam} as one of the popular optimizers in GAN studies.
+We use the non-saturating loss that is known to be superior to the Wasserstein loss and others~\cite{Mescheder2018which}, and employ Adam~\cite{kingma2014adam} as one of the popular optimizers in GAN studies.
 For all the experiments, the mini-batch size is set to 128, and the number of training epochs is set to 10 epochs for CelebA, LSUN-Church and LSUN-Conference, and 100 epochs for Oxford-Flowers, respectively, based on their example sizes.
-The std. of noise is set to $\sigma=0.15$.
-The hyper-parameters that determine the quality of generated data are the initial time $T$ of SS, NS, and NSS-GANs, the learning-rate scale ($\eta$) and the 1st momentum coefficient ($b_1$) of Adam, and the regularization coefficient ($\lambda$) of GAN-gr.
+The standard deviation of noise is set to $\sigma=0.15$.
+The hyper-parameters that determine the quality of generated data are the initial time $T$ of SS, NS, and NSS-GANs, the learning-rate scale ($\eta$) and the first momentum coefficient ($b_1$) of Adam, and the regularization coefficient ($\lambda$) of GAN-gr.
 We conduct our experiments in two steps: a preliminary experiment on $T$ with fixed $\eta$ and $b_1$, and the final experiment using the tuned $\eta$, $b_1$, and $\lambda$ with fixed $T$.
 We perform each condition 20 individual times.